 Homeowners are required to clear their sidewalks within 12 hours of a snowfall event.

-- your pets’ immunizations are required to be current,
+- your pets’ immunizations are current,

 - your dog must be either fenced or leashed,